 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-This unit study includes lessons and printables based on the book The Legend of the Candy Cane by Lori Walburg.
-It includes a wide variety of options for preschool, kindergarten, and elementary students.
+This unit study includes lessons and printables based on the book, The Legend of the Candy Cane by Lori Walburg.
+It includes a wide variety of The Legend of the Candy Cane activities and lapbook printables for preschool, kindergarten, and elementary students.
 Simply pick and choose the best lessons and printables for your students.

 One dark November night, a stranger rides into a small prairie town.
 Who is he?
 Why has he come?
 The townspeople wish he were a doctor, a dressmaker, or a trader.
 Then a young girl named Lucy befriends the newcomer.
 When he reveals his identity and shares with her the legend of the candy cane, she discovers fulfillment of her wishes and the answer to her town’s dream.
 Now will she share what she has learned?